Gary Thompson (basketball player): Playing career

 Known as the "Roland Rocket", Gary Thompson came to Iowa State University from the small town of Roland, Iowa to become one of the Cyclones' first cage stars.
 A 5'10 guard, Thompson was the first Iowa State player to score more than 1,000 points and the first player in school history to tally 40 points in a game.
 As a senior in 1956–57, Thompson earned consensus second team All-American honors, first team All-America status from the Associated Press, and was named Big Seven Conference player of the year, beating out Kansas star Wilt Chamberlain.
-Thompson excelled in a second sport as well, leading Iowa State to the 1957 College World Series as a star shortstop.
+Thompson excelled in a second sport as well, leading Iowa State to the 1957 College World Series as an All-American shortstop.

 Following the close of his standout college career, Thompson chose to join the Bartlesville Phillips 66ers of the Amateur Athletic Union, though he was also drafted in the fifth round of the 1957 NBA draft by the Minneapolis Lakers.
 Thompson had a successful career with the 66ers, earning AAU All-America honors three times and leading Phillips to an AAU title in 1962.
 He later coached the 66ers as well.